tensorflow/datasets/docs/api_docs/python/tfds/download/Resource.md

 * <b>`extract_method`</b>: `ExtractMethod` to be used to extract resource.
 If not set, will be guessed from downloaded file name `original_fname`.
 * <b>`path`</b>: `str`, path of resource on local disk.
 Can be None if resource has not be downloaded yet.
-In such case, `url` must be set.
+In such case, `url` and `sha256` must be set.